 Can you point me to some auto industry experts that say something different?

 On BEV vs Hybrid, the baseline is the infrastructure is gasoline based, and as I said, gasoline is order-of-magnitude superior to electric battery for energy density.
 To get the same range in a battery, you need a bigger battery...thus weight.
 This is also a shame since most trips are short.
-In terms of translating energy to motion, the "electric" powertrain is much more efficient, less wear/tear, and you get the advantage of regenerative breaking.
+In terms of translating energy to motion, the "electric" powertrain is much more efficient, less wear/tear, and you get the advantage of regenerative braking.
 All of this leads to a reasonable combination as an outstanding solution.

 In terms of "experts," Toyota is standardizing on hybrid for their whole fleet.
 Most of the other OEMs are shifting a similar manner.
 BEV may well make sense in a lot of contexts... especially interesting are micromobility.